lightmotive/ls-book-ruby-intro/README.md

 Practice makes perfect!

 ## Prepare project for containerization
-Run this command to generate a Gemfile.lock (if not already present)
+Run this command to generate a Gemfile.lock (if not already present or after adding to Gemfile)

 `docker run --rm -v "$PWD":/usr/src/app -w /usr/src/app ruby:3.0.1 bundle install`